I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_incoming_assoc_decision.md

 The media access control (MAC) address of the peer station that the 802.11 station attempted to
      connect to.

-`uAssocResponseIEsLength`

-The length of the additional information elements (IEs), in bytes, which the NIC must add to the
-     probe response frame that it sends to the peer station that seeks association.
-The default value is zero.
+`bAccept`

+A Boolean value that indicates whether the miniport driver accepts the incoming association
+     request.
+If <b>TRUE</b>, the driver instructs the NIC to accept the association request.
+Otherwise, the NIC should reject the request.

+`usReasonCode`

+A USHORT value that represents a reason code to include in the NIC's association response if
+     <b>bAccept</b> is <b>FALSE</b>.

 `uAssocResponseIEsOffset`